lepture/authlib/docs/flask/oauth2.rst

 .. note::

     Only Bearer Token is supported by now.
+MAC Token is still under drafts, it will be available when it goes into RFC.

-    If you are developing on your localhost, remember to set environment variable::
+    If you are developing on your localhost, remember to set the environment variable::

         export AUTHLIB_INSECURE_TRANSPORT=true